-A. 1.
+- A. 1.
 Ethnicity Information, FY 2009.
-See Chart 5 Racial Ethnicity Composition for detailed information on 2009 funded projects completed in FY2013.
-NOTE: Some activity types are not required to track Racial/Ethnicity demographic data.

-A. 2.
-A Narrative Summary of the State's Reviews of Recipients' Civil Rights Performance Including: a.
-Process and Standards Used to Review; b.
+See Chart 5 Racial Ethnicity Composition for detailed information. - A. 2.
+A Narrative Summary of the State's Reviews of Recipients' Civil Rights b.
 Results of the Reviews; and c.
 State's Findings and Corrective/Remedial Actions, If Any, FY 2009.